Sagada coffee: Cultivation

 Sagada coffee production is centered in the municipalities of Sagada and Besao in Mountain Province, northern Luzon.
 Like Benguet, the climate of the Cordillera highlands of Sagada is highly suitable for arabica cultivation.
 Production is mostly in backyard and small-scale farms of the Sagada natives since the early 1900s.
 In Fidelisan, there are century-old coffee trees that still produce beans.

 Most were for local consumption, though they bartered surplus beans to traveling traders from the lowlands.
 They also used coffee beans to barter for goods from local merchants.
 Cultivating and harvesting Sagada coffee were traditionally women's activities, often involving the entire community.
 Sagada coffee is characterized by its bittersweet taste with fruity or floral overtones.

 Sagada coffee is rare, even in local markets, because there have never been large-scale plantations of Sagada coffee until recently.
 There are increasing government initiatives to encourage its production in recent years, including providing training and equipment.
 In Sagada, there is a municipal ordinance that requires every household to plant at least five Sagada coffee trees.
 Before granting a marriage license, the local Sagada government also requires couples to plant the same number of trees.
 However the industry still struggles because of lack of awareness and low local demand.

+Sagada coffee farmers has won on Philippine Coffee Quality Competition (PCQC) increasing awareness of quality arabica coffee to coffee drinkers.
+Mr. Gareth Likigan has won the 6th place on 2025 PCQC.